kubantjan/fast-form/README.md

  * [x] smarter thresholding
  * [x] smarter corner classification
  * [x] completely drop corners, orient page based on the original file provided (fitting text on text)
- * [ ] Improve justy config so it centers boxes better and reponse 159 in PID1 is correctly parsed
+ * [x] Improve just config so it centers boxes better and reponse 159 in PID1 is correctly parsed
+ * [ ] ==Change code to handle multiple pages somehow==
+ - config for all the pages at once?
+Config also specified which template page to consider (possibly a list)?
  * [ ] Better noise cancellation on the whole file
  * [ ] Better noise cancellation on the level of the cropped boxes (important to do before cropping to the symbol area as it is broken by noise at the moment sometimes) many options how to approach, choose any
- * [ ] Implement logic around single choice forms return only single choice if there is only 1 true choice found, otherwise -1 (if no question answered) or -2 (if more than one question answered).
- * [ ] Add to single choice logic also logic for filled in and anomaly circles.
- * [ ] Create a model distinguishing X or filled circle or nothing or anomaly.
- Improve true/false computation for boxes
  * [ ] Possibly (but maybe hard to do): remove bounding lines from figures.
  * [ ] Speedup: the current matching teplate logic is simly tooo slow.
 Think what to do
  - use other feature extraction method than SIFT (I have tried ORB which did not work well enough, but maybe after some tuning it would. it is way faster)